 - a minimum of grade C in three A levels or grades BC in at least two A levels in biology, physical education, human biology, biology, sports science or sports studies subjects (or a minimum of 96 UCAS points from an equivalent Level 3 qualification, eg BTEC National, OCR Diploma or Advanced Diploma)

-- GCSE English Language and Mathematics at grade C (grade 4 from 2017) or above (or equivalent)
+- GCSE English Language and Mathematics at grade C/grade or above (or equivalent)

 Entry from appropriate foundation and access courses will also be considered.

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
 If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 If you need (or wish) to improve your English before starting your degree, the University offers a Pre-sessional Academic English course to help you build your confidence and reach the level of English you require.

 Official use and codes

 |Original validation date||09 Jun 2017||Last validation date||09 Jun 2017|